State Issues

 Investments in Diaper Banks

-States may decide to invest in diaper banks or other organizations by providing state funding to expand diaper distribution programs.
-This can be achieved in several ways:
+States may decide to support diaper banks or other organizations by investing state funding to expand diaper distribution programs.
+This type of investment can be achieved in several ways:

 • as a line item in the budget;